UserXGnu/Burp_Suite_Extension_Ruby/README.md

 This repository is a collection of templates of Burp Suite Extensions, focusing on [Burp suite API](https://portswigger.net/burp/extender/api/) functionalities and simplifying Java language consuming through JRuby.

-Here, we're trying to make it a simple as possible.
-You Just focus on your idea and save time tons of times searching for examples and extensions.
+Here, we're trying to make it as simple as possible.
+You Just focus on your idea and save tons of time searching for examples and extensions.

 ## Why?

-Due the lake of examples and implementations of Burp Extension using Ruby, I've decided to make it easy for all rubyists to have a confident and quick start to build useful extension for InfoSec community.
-This repository with NO doubt will speed up building your Burp Extension using Ruby.
+Due to the lack of examples of implementations of Burp Extension using Ruby, I've decided to make it easy for all rubyists to have a confident and quick start to build useful extension for InfoSec community.
+This repository will speed up building your Burp Extension using Ruby with NO doubt .
 This is a part of **@Rubyfu (Rubyfu.net)** goals of filling the gab of Ruby existence upon InfoSec community.

 ## How?

-There are couple of news here, one is good and one is bad:
+There are a couple of news below, the good and the bad one:

-**The good news is**, all written extensions whether its written in Java, Ruby or Python are identecally useful resources to you.
+**The good news is**: all written extensions whether its written in Java, Ruby or Python are identecally useful resources to you.

-**The Bad news is**, you've to read and understand a *bit* of Java.
+**The Bad news is**: you've to read and understand a *bit* of Java.
 And that's the key of the good news though ;)